-B.7.
+B.6.
 SUBMISSION OF PROPOSALS

 Consultants shall submit proposals as an attachment to an email to the RFP Coordinator noted in Section B.1.
 Proposals must arrive by 3:00 p.m.
-PT on January 2, 2024.
+PT on March 22, 2024.
 The RFP number must be noted in the email subject line.
-Attachments to the email shall be Microsoft Word format or in Portable Document Format (PDF), or a zipped file.
-The maximum file size that can be received via email at OSPI is 35MB.
-Bidders should also be aware of their own service provider's limits which may be more restrictive.
-Proposals that exceed such limits may be submitted via OneDrive.
+Attachments to the email shall be Microsoft Word format or in Portable Document Format (PDF).
+Zipped files may be received by OSPI and can be used for submission of proposals.
 OSPI does not assume responsibility for any problems with the electronic delivery of materials.

 Proposals not received by the deadline will not be reviewed.
 Late proposals will not be accepted and will be automatically disqualified from further consideration.
 Proposals must respond to the procurement requirements.
 Do not respond by referring to material presented elsewhere.
 The proposal must be complete and must stand on its own merits.

 Failure to respond to any portion of the procurement document may result in rejection of the proposal as non-responsive.
 All proposals and any accompanying documentation become the property of OSPI and will not be returned.

-B.8.
+B.7.
 PROPRIETARY INFORMATION/PUBLIC DISCLOSURE